 Big Wall Climbing

 Approach shoes tailored towards climbing performance have soles with rubber tread patterns that are more suited to maximizing climbing ability rather than traction on the trail.
-Often, these soles feature large patches of flat rubber, especially near the toe, which provides excellent smearing and edging performance, but little traction.
-They also feature relatively stiff and lightly-padded midsoles, which maximize power transfer and feel between the foot and the rock, but this also makes hiking less comfortable.
-Mountain Guides often choose approach shoes with the best climbing ability, and use these shoes on easy to moderate multi-pitch climbs and alpine climbs.
+Often, these soles feature large patches of flat rubber, especially near the toe, which provides excellent smearing and edging performance but little traction.
+They also feature relatively stiff, lightly padded midsoles, which maximize power transfer and feel between the foot and the rock, but this also makes hiking less comfortable.
+Mountain Guides often choose approach shoes with the best climbing ability and use these shoes on easy-to-moderate multi-pitch climbs and alpine climbs.
 This helps minimize the amount of time they need to spend in tight and uncomfortable climbing shoes.
 Hiking comfort and support are also important considerations for anyone interested in climbing technical terrain in approach shoes, but climbing ability is what keeps the shoes, and thus the climber, attached to the mountain, and therefore this metric should be the primary consideration.

 Sizing

 There is always a compromise when choosing the size of this type of footwear.
 Size them to fit nice and snug, and they will climb better.
-Size them to fit like a hiking shoe, with a bit of room for your toes to move around, and you'll be more comfortable while hiking, especially over long distances.
-If you size too small and they become too uncomfortable to hike in, you're left with a pair of not so good climbing shoes.
-Only you know what your priorities are, but we recommend sizing these shoes with a little room to make them comfortable when hiking.
+Size them to fit like a hiking shoe – with a bit of room for your toes to move around – and you'll be more comfortable while hiking, especially over long distances.
+If you size them so small that they are no longer comfortable to hike in, then you're left with a pair of not-so-good climbing shoes.
+Only you know your priorities, but we recommend sizing these shoes with a little room to make them comfortable when hiking.